Chocolate Chip Banana Bread French Toast is banana bread that is lightly fried then baked for a warm inner bite and a crispy finish.

-You know what I did take from one of my children’s grandmothers, though?
+You know what I did take from one of my children's grandmothers, though?
 Her banana bread recipe.
 And, you know what I did with it?
-I stepped it up a notch and made it into a French toast.
+I stepped it up a notch and made it into a Chocolate Banana Bread French Toast.

 See?
 I can be trendy!

-I adapted a favorite method of making French toast a few years ago, and will never go back to solely dipping and frying.
-I like to go the distance and bake the fried slices of bread, so the inside is soft, fluffy and warm upon every bite, while the outside has a crispy edge.
-No soggy breakfast for me!
+I adapted my favorite method of making French Toast a few years ago and will never go back to solely dipping and frying.
+I like to go the distance and bake the fried slices of bread so the inside is soft, fluffy and warm upon every bite, while the outside has a crispy edge.
+No soggy Chocolate Banana Bread French Toast for me!
 (Or, dessert, if you so choose.) 🙂

 Chocolate Chip Banana Bread French Toast